-The board and municipality may not enter into an agreement to increase the assumed rate of return to be more than 7 percent per year, extend the amortization period of the liability greater than 30 years, or allow the municipality's contributions to be less than the minimum or greater than the maximum municipal contribution rate.
+The board and municipality may not enter into an agreement to increases the assumed rate of return to be more than 7 percent per year, extend the amortization period of the liability greater than 30 years, or allow the municipality's contributions to be less than or greater than the municipal contribution rate.

-Provisions Relating to the Municipal Pension System
+Provisions Relating to the Municipal Pension System.

 The bill would modify an employee's retirement grouping based on date of hire.
-The groupings are A, B, and D.
+The groupings are A, B, C, and D.

-The bill would establish member contributions rate on or after the 2017 effective date, and the municipal contribution rate on or after July 1, 2018.
+The bill would establish member contributions rate on or after the 2017 effective date, and the contribution rate after July 1, 2018.

-Group 2017 Effective Date July, 1, 2018
+Group 2017 Effective Date July 1, 2018

-Α 7% 8%
+A 7% 8%

 В 2% 4%

 D 2% 2%

-On or after January 1, 2018 each group D member would contribute one percent of the member's biweekly salary to a notional account with an annual return rate no less than 2.5 percent and no higher than 7.5 percent.
+On or after January 1, 2018 each group D member shall contribute one percent of the members biweekly salary to a notional account with an annual return rate no less than 2.5 percent and no higher than 7.5 percent.

 The bill would modify the requirements for DROP participation by requiring members to meet normal retirement eligibility requirements unless the member met the eligibility requirements before January 1, 2005.
-Members who had five years of service before January 1, 2005 and the sum of the member's years of service and age in years was equal to or greater than 68 would also qualify for DROP.
+Members who had five years of service before January 1, 2005 and the sum of the members years of service and age in years was equal to or greater than 68 would also qualify for DROP.

 The bill would require the board beginning January 1, 2018 to establish an interest rate for DROP accounts that is not less than 2.5 percent and not greater than 7.5 percent.
-A DROP participant would be required to pay contributions to the pension system for all the participant's time in DROP that would constitute service in order receive credit to the DROP account.
+A DROP participant must pay required contributions to the pension system for all time in DROP that would constitute service in order receive credit to the DROP account.

-The bill would take effect July 1, 2017 if it receives a two-thirds vote in each chamber; otherwise, it would take effect September 1, 2017.
+The bill would take effect immediately if it receives two-thirds vote in each chamber; otherwise, it takes effect September 1, 2017.